LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 The question at hand is determining the **optimal** frequency for data sampling.
 There are several options one can choose from; calendar time sampling, transaction time sampling, business time sampling and tick by tick sampling, which account in minimizing the microstructure noise bias.
 Although the above sampling techniques help minimize bias, other better ways account for a bias-variance trade-off such as sparse sampling, a method to find optimal frequency by minimizing Mean-Squared-Error (MSE), or to first sample the intervals equidistantly and determine optimal MSE.

+Among the several options that were presented one such recommendation that accounts for both the microstructure bias and the bias/variance trade-off is the Kernel based RV estimators.

 ###for calander time sampling